EricFrederic/securities-compliance-sql-database/README.md

 **Design highlights:**
 - Computed column (`total_value = quantity * price`) ensures mathematical accuracy at the database level
 - CHECK constraints enforce data integrity on `transaction_type` (BUY/SELL) and `severity` (Low/Medium/High)
-- Script is fully idempotent — can be run any number of times and always produces a clean result
+- Script is fully idempotent; it can be run any number of times and always produces a clean result
 - Foreign key cascade order prevents referential integrity violations on rebuild

 ---